 A study of the knowledge, skills, and values important for managing students in a school setting.
 It is designed to critically analyze various behavior management models and to develop appropriate, effective skills for organizing and managing classrooms in a diverse society.
 Topics include age and stage appropriate behaviors, growth and development needs of adolescents, preventive strategies, conflict resolutions, and individual and group management.
-To be taken concurrently with student teaching (ES 475).

-ES 475 Student Teaching (Fall, Spring) 12 hrs.
+ES 465 Clinical Practice II (Fall, Spring) 12 hrs.

 A full semester field experience under the supervision of college supervisors and a certified secondary teacher with a minimum of three years teaching experience, provides an opportunity for the student to satisfactorily demonstrate effective teaching practices.
 Self-evaluation and reflective teaching are facilitated by seminars and journal writing.
 Approval of candidacy by the School of Education Governance Committee is required.
+Student must have a pre-service certificate issued by the Georgia Professional Standards Commission.
 Required fee of \$200.